distributed-system-analysis/pbench/docs/pbench-agent.rst

    without notice.

 ..
 [4]
-   That will be handled by a configuration file in the future.
+   Only a few such characteristics exist today, but the plan is to move more hardwired things into the config files from the scripts.
+If you need to override some setting and have to modify scripts in order to do so, let us know: that's a good candidate for the config file.

 ..
 [5]
-   It is probably better to bundle these options in a configuration file, but that's still WIP.
+   That will be handled by a configuration file in the future.

 ..
 [6]
-   Only a few such characteristics exist today, but the plan is to move more hardwired things into the config files from the scripts.
-If you need to override some setting and have to modify scripts in order to do so, let us know: that's a good candidate for the config file.
+   It is probably better to bundle these options in a configuration file, but that's still WIP.

 ..
 [7]
+   There is work-in-progress to provide a higher-level interface for this.

+..
+[8]
+   A list of available tools in a specific group can be obtained with the ``--group`` option of ``list-tools``; unfortunately, there is no option to list all available tools - the current workaround is to check the contents of ``/opt/pbench-agent/tool-scripts``.

+..
+[9]
    Yes, I know: it's an oxymoron.

 ..
-[8]
+[10]
    E.g. A performance engineer was NFS-mounting the ``incoming/`` hierarchy, grouping his results under separate subdirectories for fio, iozone and smallfile, and grouping them further under